SomeshRao007/CI-CD-AWS/README.md

 Configuring AWS CodePipeline for automatic deployments triggered by changes in your application Git repository involves several steps:

 **Setting Up the Source Stage**

 Choose your Git provider: Specify the Git service hosting your application code for example: GitHub, Gitlab, AWS CodeCommit.

 Connect your repository: Authorize CodePipeline to access your code repository by providing necessary credentials.

 Select the branch: Choose the specific branch containing your deployment code.

 Enable event-based triggering: to Configure CodePipeline to automatically trigger deployments upon any code changes select _no filter_ option that will update any puch to your repo or you can select _specify filter_ to make changes on a specific action.

 **Creating Build and Deployment Stages**

 Build stage:

 Define a build stage to process your code that is installing dependencies, compile code.
 Specify the build commands and environment.
 If you don't have any (just a basic HTML Page) then you can skip this and select aws code deploy.

 Deployment stage:

-Use AWS CodeDeploy to define a deployment stage to deploy your application to your chosen target EC2 instances or ECS containers. then specify your application name and deployment group name in codepipeline. review and good to go just watch and enjoy the beautiful green green..
+Use AWS CodeDeploy to define a deployment stage to deploy your application to your chosen target EC2 instances or ECS containers. then specify your application name and deployment group name in codepipeline.

+Review and good to go just watch and enjoy the beautiful green green..

 ![Screenshot 2024-02-22 162540](https://github.com/SomeshRao007/CI-CD-AWS-Basic/assets/111784343/97e75c20-ba86-4646-b929-6009033cb398)

-# Don't forget
+# Don't forget !!

-Service roles: Create IAM service roles for CodePipeline, CodeBuild, and CodeDeploy to grant necessary permissions.
+- **Service roles:** Create IAM service roles for CodePipeline, CodeBuild, and CodeDeploy to grant necessary permissions.
-IAM instance profiles: For EC2 deployments, assign IAM instance profiles to your instances for access to resources.
+- **IAM instance profiles**: For EC2 deployments, assign IAM instance profiles to your instances for access to resources.
-Environment variables: Manage environment variables for different deployment environments.
+- **Environment variables**: Manage environment variables for different deployment environments.
-And Lastly, in your github repository don't for get to add AppSpec.yml file, the AppSpec file is used by CodeDeploy to determine:
+- And Lastly, in your github repository don't for get to add **AppSpec.yml file**, the AppSpec file is used by CodeDeploy to determine:
 Your Amazon ECS task definition file.
 This is specified with its ARN in the TaskDefinition instruction in the AppSpec file.
 The container and port in your replacement task set where your Application Load Balancer or Network Load Balancer reroutes traffic during a deployment.
 This is specified with the LoadBalancerInfo instruction in the AppSpec file.